Dave Sutter

-Dave Raoul Ntamak, known professionally as Dave Sutter (born February 21, 1992) is a professional Cameroonian-born Swiss professional ice hockey defenseman, currently playing for HC Fribourg-Gottéron in the National League.
+Dave Raoul Ntamak, known professionally as Dave Sutter (born February 21, 1992) is a Swiss professional ice hockey defenseman, currently playing for Genève-Servette HC in the National League (NL).

 Playing career

 Sutter was born in Douala, Cameroon as Dave Raoul Ntamak, spending the first four years of his life in the country before moving to Switzerland with his mother.
 He adopted the surname Sutter professionally, as a way to honor his stepfather who introduced him to the sport of ice hockey at the age of nine.